rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

 ### Discussion

 There are different ways of storing ruby objects in Redis.
-Remodel, which claims to be "a minimal object-redis-mapper", uses the following mapping strategy: all properties of an object are serialized into a JSON hash, which is stored under a single key.
+Remodel, which describes itself as "a minimal object-redis-mapper", uses a simple mapping strategy: all properties of an object are serialized into a JSON hash, which is stored under a single key.
 Associations are handled differently, though -- both ends of the association are stored under separate keys. `has_many` uses a redis